-- Turn off the solution flow switch and place the main brush lever into the (Main Brush Up) position 10 ft (3 mm) before stopping the machine. - 2.
+- 1. Move the solution lever into the off position and place the main brush lever into the (Main Brush Up) position 10 ft (3 mm) before stopping the machine. - 2.
 Lift the squeegee lever into the up position. - 3.
-Pull the side brush arm into the raised position. - 4.
-Turn the on-off switch key to the left.
+Place the solution spreader tube in the up position. - 4.
+Pull the side brush arm into the raised position.

+5. Turn the on-off switch key to the left.
 Remove the key from the on-off switch.